-COVID, Looking after your staff, The anxiety of returning to the office.
+COVID, looking after your staff, the anxiety of returning to the office.

 Now with the Government encouraging us to safely return to the office, we once again have to plan our busy commute and return to that busy office place.
-For many of us at first, we missed the office, the banter with our friends, colleagues and clients but 5-6 months on with COVID-19 still a rising threat many now feel strong anxiety about coming together as a group once again.
+For many of us at first, we missed the office, the banter with our friends, colleagues and clients but 2-3 months on with COVID-19 still a threat many now feel strong anxiety about coming together as a group once again.

 The anxiety is compounded by a mixture, The pressure from our bosses to return, in many cases this could be the first we’ve heard from our managers in months on anything other than the day to day tasks.
 The chances are your office has now been rearranged beyond recognition to allow for social distancing and to some degree for many companies…